atmcgrath/END-Digital-Collection/_texts/EN-Cautious-1773.md

 Yet I thought She had discovered too much pride, too much disdain, with her prudence. — Had there been more Softness, mixed with her laudable opposition, T Should have deemed no submisiions too great, for the recovery of her favour. — But She does not, I am sure She cannot, love me. -- -- And shall I go and fling myself away upon a woman who feels no tenderness for me, who is absolutely unmoved by my pasfion for her.?
-Shall I, who have been fo extremely beloved — by all women, ' I may fay— — I — No !• — I will perish sirst. -- “However,
+Shall I, who have been fo extremely beloved — by all women, ' I may fay— — I — No !• — I will perish sirst. -- "However,
 I humbled myself So far, as to call at her door the next morning. — Would you believe it -- -- -- the insolent creature was denied -- ^yesj She was denied
 I Sent again in the evening, to know if She was at home, for I would not lay myfeif open to another insult, inperfon, from her Servants.
 My fellow brought me word, that She was gone, out of town.
-“Out of town?” cried I, storming at him — I could have pistoled him for his d -- -- -- d information — “whither ?”
+"Out of town?" cried I, storming at him — I could have pistoled him for his d -- -- -- d information — "whither ?"
-He fneakingly replied, “that he did not know, — F
+He fneakingly replied, "that he did not know, — F
 D — — n you, then.
-Said I, go and ask, ”
+Said I, go and ask, "
 '~ f < And
 And now.
 Jack, I am absolutely ashamed of my pasiionate behaviour before my own Servant, — How have I demeaned myself! — Yet I will not write to this proud beauty, nor will I run after her. if